MaxTalberg/Sudoku-Solver/README.md

 2. **Build the Documentation:**
     - Build the documentation:
       ```bash
-      sphinx-build -b html . /path/to/output/directory
+      sphinx-build -b html source build
       ```
-    - Replace `/path/to/output/directory` with the path where you want the built documentation to be placed.
+    - The documentation can be viewed by opening the `index.html` file in the `build` directory.

 ## Testing